mahavedalla/mahavedalla/docs/questions/akusala/what-is-the-cause-of-crime.md

-# What is the cause of crime?
+Question: What is the cause of crime?
 Category: Akusala
 Sutta References: -
 Date Entered: March 25, 2025